Off-the-Record Messaging protocol: Authentication

 As of OTR 3.1, the protocol supports mutual authentication of users using a shared secret through the socialist millionaire protocol.
 This feature makes it possible for users to verify the identity of the remote party and avoid a man-in-the-middle attack without the inconvenience of manually comparing public key fingerprints through an outside channel.

 Limitations

 Due to limitations of the protocol, OTR does not support multi-user group chat as of 2009 but it may be implemented in the future.
-As of version 3 of the protocol specification, an extra symmetric key is derived during authenticated key exchanges that can be used for secure communication (e.g., encrypted file transfers) over a different channel.
+As of version 3 of the protocol specification, during authenticated key exchanges an extra symmetric key is derived that can be used for secure communication (e.g., encrypted file transfers) over a different channel.
 Support for encrypted audio or video is not planned.
 (SRTP with ZRTP exists for that purpose.)
-A project to produce a protocol for multi-party off-the-record messaging (mpOTR) has been organized by Cryptocat, eQualitie, and other contributors including Ian Goldberg.
+A project to produce a protocol for multi-party off-the-record messaging (mpOTR) has been organized by Cryptocat, eQualitie, and other contributors, including Ian Goldberg.

-Since OTR protocol v3 (libotr 4.0.0) the plugin supports multiple OTR conversations with the same buddy who is logged in at multiple locations.
+Since the OTR protocol v3 (libotr 4.0.0) the plugin supports multiple OTR conversations with the same buddy who is logged in at multiple locations.